leonardopangaio/git4nondev/README.md

 ---
 ## 16. Reverse

-The [`git reverse`](https://git-scm.com/docs/git-revert) commnad reverse a sigle commit or a group of commits.
+The [`git reverse`](https://git-scm.com/docs/git-revert) command reverse a sigle commit or a group of commits.
 It'll will create a new commit reversing the passed commit.

 ---
 ## 17. Merge Request (MR) or Pull Request (PR)

-Pull requests, also known as merge requests on other repository sistems, are requests made by a repository collaborator to merge it's own branche to another branche, usualy master/main or trunk.
+Pull requests, also known as merge requests on other repository systems, are requests made by a repository collaborator to merge it's own branch to another branch, usually master/main or trunk.
 The PR (or MR) are used to make a code review with others developers before changes are merged on main/master branch, ensuring the quality and consistency of source-code.

-There is no coomand, on git, to make the PR/MR, they are made on repository administrative tool, there will be the option to open a pull request, where it's necessary to choose the source branch (that will be mergied) and the destination branch (that will recieve the changes).
+There is no command, on git, to make the PR/MR, they are made on repository administrative tool, there will be the option to open a pull request, where it's necessary to choose the source branch (that will be merged) and the destination branch (that will receive the changes).

 ---
 ## 18. Git Fetch

 The [`git fetch`](https://git-scm.com/docs/git-fetch) command is used to recover commits, branches and tags from a remote repository to local repository.
-It doesn't make any changes on local work direcory or local files.
+It doesn't make any changes on local work directory or local files.
 Instead of, it update the remote referencies (like origin/master) on local repository, to compare local commits with remote commits.
-This allows to see whats was changed on remote repository since the last local syncronization.
+This allows to see whats was changed on remote repository since the last local synchronization.

 ---
 ## 19. Management of SSH keys on different repositories

-Here goes a list with how to generate and add the ssh keys to principals comercials repositories.
+Here goes a list with how to generate and add the ssh keys to principals commercials repositories.

-- **Github**
+- **GitHub**
     - Reference url: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
-- **Gitlab**
+- **GitLab**
     - Reference url: https://docs.gitlab.com/ee/user/ssh.html
 - **Azure DevOps**
     - Reference url: https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops